anish1234567890/COD-TECH-TASK1/README.md

 ---

 This README provides a clear overview of your EDA project, summarizing the goals, techniques, and insights gained.
-Let me know if you need any adjustments!
+Let me know if you need any adjustments!# CODE-TECH-TASK1